 We consider each of our resorts to be an operating segment, none of which meets the threshold for a reportable segment.
-For further discussion about our operating segments and financial information about the geographic regions in which we operate, please see Segment Results in Chapter 6.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 29 to the accompanying Consolidated Financial Statements.
+For further discussion about our operating segments and financial information about the geographic regions in which we operate, please refer to the section Segment Results in Chapter 6.
+Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 28 to the accompanying Consolidated Financial Statements.